Silveira-Vinicius/HowToProgramC/README.md

 # HowToProgramC
-My attempt at solving the exercises of C: How to program by Deitels
+My attempt at solving the exercises of C: How to program 9th by Deitel / Deitel